 When leafing through the pages of a beloved magazine, we grow ever-so-reluctant to believe that print can possibly be dead.
 After all, graphic design magazines are a reliable source of inspiration that’s been around for a very long time.
 And despite changes in the publishing industry, they’re not showing signs of going anywhere anytime soon.

 With immaculate production value and striking visuals in each new issue, the following 15 leading print publications are a recommended read (and coffee table decor) for all creatives.
-Whether you’re interested in typography, illustration, website design or anything visual, you’ll find something to love in each of these beauties:
+They can help you get inspired when creating a website, or graphic design portfolio whether you're a website designer, illustrator, typographist or on your way to becoming a graphic designer.
+You’ll find something to love in each of these beauties:

 Top graphic design magazines

 Eye on Design

 Harvard Design Magazine

 Having been around since 1990, Eye has grown into an established journal for graphic design and visual culture.
 It boasts critical and informed writing on a wide range of topics, from graphic design books to technology.

 The visually rich pages of the magazine are full of in-depth design writing, including critiques, opinion pieces, interviews with industry leaders, analysis of design history, and more.

 Founded in 1996, Wallpaper is a design and lifestyle publication that covers the spheres of architecture, fashion, travel, design and art.
 With exquisite photography of buildings, artworks and more, the magazine has become somewhat of a benchmark for quality and style in the design world.